 Simple carbohydrates, commonly referred to as sugars, can be monosaccharides if they are composed of single molecules, or disaccharides if they are composed of two molecules.
 The most important monosaccharide is glucose, a carbohydrate with the molecular formula C6H12O6.
 Glucose is the basic form of fuel in living things.
-It is soluble and is transported by body fluids to all cells, where it is metabolized to release its energy.
+In multicellular organisms, it is soluble and is transported by body fluids to all cells, where it is metabolized to release its energy.
 Glucose is the starting material for cellular respiration, and it is the main product of photosynthesis (see Chapters 5 and 6).

 Three important disaccharides are also found in living things: maltose, sucrose, and lactose.
 Maltose is a combination of two glucose units covalently linked.
 The table sugar sucrose is formed by linking glucose to another monosaccharide called fructose.
 (Figure 2-2 shows that in the synthesis of sucrose, a water molecule is produced.
-The process is therefore called a dehydration.
-The reversal of the process is hydrolysis, a process in which the molecule is split and the elements of water are added.)
+The process is therefore called a dehydration reaction.
+The reversal of the process is hydrolysis, a process in which the molecule is split and water is added.)
 Lactose is composed of glucose and galactose units.

 Complex carbohydrates are known as polysaccharides.
 Polysaccharides are formed by linking innumerable monosaccharides.
-Among the most important polysaccharides are the starches, which are composed of hundreds or thousands of glucose units linked to one another.
-Starches serve as a storage form for carbohydrates.
-Much of the world’s human population satisfies its energy needs with the starches of rice, wheat, corn, and potatoes.
+Among the most important polysaccharides is starch, which is composed of hundreds or thousands of glucose units linked to one another.
+Starch serves as a storage form for carbohydrates.
+Much of the world’s human population satisfies its energy needs with starch in the form of rice, wheat, corn, and potatoes.

 Lipids are organic molecules composed of carbon, hydrogen, and oxygen atoms.
 The ratio of hydrogen atoms to oxygen atoms is much higher in lipids than in carbohydrates.
 Lipids include steroids (the material of which many hormones are composed), waxes, and fats.

 Fat molecules are composed of a glycerol molecule and one, two, or three molecules of fatty acids (see Figure 2-3).
 A glycerol molecule contains three hydroxyl (–OH) groups.
 A fatty acid is a long chain of carbon atoms (from 4 to 24) with a carboxyl (–COOH) group at one end.
-The fatty acids in a fat may be all alike or they may all be different.
+The fatty acids in a fat may all be alike or they may all be different.
 They are bound to the glycerol molecule by a process that involves the removal of water.

 Certain fatty acids have one or more double bonds in their molecules.
 Fats that include these molecules are unsaturated fats.
 Other fatty acids have no double bonds.
 Fats that include these fatty acids are saturated fats.
 In most human health situations, the consumption of unsaturated fats is preferred to the consumption of saturated fats.